- [Soundcard interfacing]

 Note that the above Hell-emulators by PAØKLS, LAØBX, and PE1DXH are still the only (non-commercial) ones that include the Hell-72 "GL" start-stop Hellschreiber mode!

-Currently I have several Hellschreiber and Hell-capable multi-mode software programs for Windows® on my laptops.
-They all use the PC's sound card.
-In one of the older laptops, I have used an "Audigy® 2 ZS Notebook" PCMCIA sound-card, rather than the built-in card.
-It is accurate enough to not need a calibration offset.
-It also supports 96 kHz sampling and has a stereo-input, which is what I needed for some SDR projects.
+Currently, I have several Hellschreiber and Hell-capable multi-mode software programs for Windows® on my laptops.
+They can all use the PC's sound card or an external USB audio dongle.
+These days, these audio interfaces are accurate enough to not need a calibration offset.
 The most popular Hellschreiber-capable programs are:

 - Hellschreiber - freeware from Nino Porcino (IZ8BLY), co-developed with Murray Greenman (ZL1BPU).
-My favorite "Hell-only" software.
-Also appears to be the only one that allows automatic saving of screenshots.
+This is my favorite Hell software.
+It also appears to be the only one that can automatically save screenshots.
+I use this feature for my Hell Web-Cam.

-- MultiPSK - multi-mode freeware from Patrick, F6CTE (includes Hell-80 synchronous mode and Hell-80 "start-stop" transmission, and has slant correction buttons during receive).
+- MultiPSK - multi-mode freeware from Patrick, F6CTE.
+It includes Hell-80 synchronous mode and Hell-80 "start-stop" transmission, and has slant correction buttons during receive.

-- Fldigi - ("Fast Light Digi-mode") freeware by David, W1HKJ (includes Hell-80 synchronous mode).
-Also runs under Linux.
+- Fldigi - ("Fast Light Digi-mode") freeware by David, W1HKJ.
+It also includes Hell-80, but synchronous mode (i.e., not start-stop).
+It runs under Windows, Linux, Unix, and OS X.

 - Digital Master (frmr.
 DM-780) - very nice multi-mode software by Simon brown (HB9DRV), et al; it is part of the payware package Ham Radio Deluxe (HRD, about $100) that includes a PC-control program for CAT-capable transceivers and some SDRs, antenna rotor control, etc. This was freeware up to Version 5.24.38, ca. 2012.